thoas/picfit/README.rst

       }
     }

-You can test it by using the excellent httpie_ for example:
+You can test this with the excellent httpie_ for example:

 ::